A weekend guide to Napa Valley

 How to get to Napa Valley

-Your best bet is to fly to San Francisco, rent a car at the airport and drive to Napa Valley, or take a Uber/Lyft ride from the airport to Napa Valley.
+Your best bet is to fly to San Francisco, rent a car at the airport, and drive to Napa Valley, or take an Uber/Lyft ride from the airport to Napa Valley.
 You can fly into the San Francisco International Airport or the Oakland International Airport.
 There is one closer airport: the Sonoma County Airport.
 Even though it is small, it operates some of the major airlines.
-The closest airport to Napa Valley, the Napa Valley Airport, only allows charter flights and private aircrafts.
+The closest airport to Napa Valley, the Napa Valley Airport, only allows charter flights and private aircraft.

 Best time to visit Napa Valley